The purpose of this guide is to teach you how to market your text-based game effectively and without spending any money.

 Why you need to market your text-based game

 That’s where a few marketing techniques come in handy.
-By marketing your game, you’ll be spreading the word that your game exists while also giving people a reason to come play.
+By marketing your game, you’ll be spreading the word that your game exists while also giving people compelling reasons to play.

-Here are 9 things you can do to help market your multi-user dungeon or other type of writing game:
+Here are 11 things you can do to help market your multi-user dungeon or other type of writing game.